 Before you brew, ensure you have the basics right.

-Milk/Alt-Milk: Whether it’s full cream, oat, or soy, ensure it’s cold.
+- Milk or alt-milk: Whether it is full cream, oat, or soy, ensure it is cold.

 The Golden Ratios: Brewing Guide